skippbox/ansible-swarm/README.md

 ## Install Docker 1.12 on all your nodes

-This play downloads the tarball of 1.12 and replaces the existing Docker.
+This play downloads the tarball of 1.12 and replaces the existing Docker it is a bit hackish (to say the least).

 ```
 $ ansible-playbook bootstrap.yml